Danitocasla/Danitocasla/README.md

 ## Subjects

-* introduction to programming
+* Introduction to programming
 * OOP 1
 * OOP 2 in progress
 * Data structures
-* computer organization
+* Computer Organization
 * Network 1 in progress